beckn/financial-services/docs/5_Implementation-Guide.md

 ### 5.2.1 Recommendations for BPPs

 #### 5.2.1.1 Selecting a financial service from the catalog
+- REQUIRED.
+The BPP MUST implement the `select` endpoint on the url specified in URL specified in the `context.bpp_uri` field sent during `on_search`.
+In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry

 #### 5.2.1.2 Initializing an application for a financial service
+- REQUIRED.
+The BPP MUST implement the `init` endpoint on the url specified in URL specified in the `context.bpp_uri` field sent during `on_search`.
+In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry

 #### 5.2.1.3 Confirming the application for the financial service
+- REQUIRED.
+The BPP MUST implement the `confirm` endpoint on the url specified in URL specified in the `context.bpp_uri` field sent during `on_search`.
+In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry

 ### 5.2.2 Recommendations for BAPs